CreativeAcer/spnamevalidator/README.md

 This validator will help you validate names for SharePoint 2013/2016 or SharePoint Online.
 The validation can be used for Lib/list names and file names.

-For Joren: This will check if SharePoint likes your naming.
+TLDR: This will check if SharePoint likes your naming.

 # # # Instalation
 ```bash